MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 110.0.0000.00: January 00, 2023

+### Feature update

+- **New Immersive Reader policies.**  Immersive Reader in Microsoft Edge simplifies web page layouts, removes clutter, and helps you customize your reading experience.
+Using these new policies ([ImmersiveReaderGrammarToolsEnabled](/deployedge/microsoft-edge-policies#enable-grammar-tools-feature-within-immersive-reader-in-microsoft-edge) and [ImmersiveReaderPictureDictionaryEnabled](/deployedge/microsoft-edge-policies#enable-picture-dictionary-feature-within-immersive-reader-in-microsoft-edge)), administrators can control the availability of Grammar Tools and Picture Dictionary features within Immersive Reader.

+- **Enabling sync for Azure Active Directory signed in customers.**  Microsoft Edge sync roams data across all signed in instances of Microsoft Edge.
+This data includes favorites, passwords, browsing history, open tabs, settings, apps, collections, and extensions.
+For Azure Active Directory users who have sync turned off, after the browser is launched they will see a notification prompt and have sync turned on for all signed in instances of Microsoft Edge.
+This sync enablement includes other devices where they are signed in.
+Additionally, if a user’s other devices don’t have history and open tabs sync on, those two toggles will be turned on.
+Organizations using the [SyncDisabled](/deployedge/microsoft-edge-policies#syncdisabled) policy will not be affected by this change.

+- **In-browser JSON viewer.**  Improvements to how JSON files are displayed in the browser include a color-coded tree view with line numbers and the ability to collapse and expand the data.
+This functionality will trigger automatically when the browser navigates to a JSON file on the web or the user opens a local file.
+Additional features and enhancements will roll out when they are available.
+For more information and to provide feedback, visit [DevTools: In-browser JSON viewer](https://microsoftedge.github.io/DevTools/explainers/JSONViewer/explainer).

+- **Split Screen.** This feature lets you browse faster with side by side tabs.
+Boost your productivity with two tabs side-by-side in one browser window.
+With split screen you can multitask without losing focus.
+Users can access Split Screen by clicking the toolbar icon or by selecting "Open link in split window" in the context menu.  **Note:** This feature is a controlled feature rollout.
+If you don't see this feature, check back as we continue our rollout.

+### Policy updates

+#### New policies

+- [ImmersiveReaderGrammarToolsEnabled](/DeployEdge/microsoft-edge-policies#immersivereadergrammartoolsenabled) - Enable Grammar Tools feature within Immersive Reader in Microsoft Edge
+- [ImmersiveReaderPictureDictionaryEnabled](/DeployEdge/microsoft-edge-policies#immersivereaderpicturedictionaryenabled) - Enable Picture Dictionary feature within Immersive Reader in Microsoft Edge
+- [PrintPreviewStickySettings](/DeployEdge/microsoft-edge-policies#printpreviewstickysettings) - Configure the sticky print preview settings
+- [SearchInSidebarEnabled](/DeployEdge/microsoft-edge-policies#searchinsidebarenabled) - Search in Sidebar enabled
+- [WorkspacesNavigationSettings](/DeployEdge/microsoft-edge-policies#workspacesnavigationsettings) - Configure navigation settings per groups of URLs in Microsoft Edge Workspaces

+#### Obsoleted policies

+- [DisplayCapturePermissionsPolicyEnabled](/DeployEdge/microsoft-edge-policies#displaycapturepermissionspolicyenabled) - Specifies whether the display-capture permissions-policy is checked or skipped
+- [ExemptDomainFileTypePairsFromFileTypeDownloadWarnings](/DeployEdge/microsoft-edge-policies#exemptdomainfiletypepairsfromfiletypedownloadwarnings) - Disable download file type extension-based warnings for specified file types on domains
+- [SetTimeoutWithout1MsClampEnabled](/DeployEdge/microsoft-edge-policies#settimeoutwithout1msclampenabled) - Control Javascript setTimeout() function minimum timeout
+- [ShadowStackCrashRollbackBehavior](/DeployEdge/microsoft-edge-policies#shadowstackcrashrollbackbehavior) - Configure ShadowStack crash rollback behavior

 ## Version 109.0.1518.55: January 15, 2023

 Fixed various bugs and performance issues.